TV4/whatsup/README.md

 Included with the gem is collectors for:

+* `BundlerStatus`: Included i Bundler is defined.
+Gives you information about all gems tracked by Bundler.
 * `RailsStatus`: Included if Rails is defined.
 Gives you information about Rails version, env, configuration and middleware
 * `RubyStatus`: Always included.
 Includes Ruby version and GC stats.